Akira (1988 film): Legacy

 Akira is widely regarded as one of the greatest animated movies of all time and helped to increase anime's popularity outside of Japan.
 In Channel 4's 2005 poll of the 100 greatest animations of all time featuring both film and television, Akira came in at number 16.
 On Empire magazine's list of the 500 greatest movies of all time, Akira was ranked number 440.
 It features again on Empires list of The 100 Best Films Of World Cinema, coming in at No. 51.
 IGN ranked it 14th on its list of the Top 25 Animated Movies of All-Time.
 The film also made Time magazine's list of top 5 anime DVDs.
 It ranked number 16 on Time Outs top 50 animated movies list and number 5 on Total Film's Top 50 Animated Films list.
 The film was ranked No. 1 by Wizard's Anime magazine on their "Top 50 Anime released in North America" list in 2001.
 It was ranked No. 4 on The Hollywood Reporter critic's list of "10 Best Animated Films for Adults" in 2016.
 Roger Ebert of the Chicago Sun-Times selected Akira as his "Video Pick of the Week" in 1992 on Siskel & Ebert and the Movies.
 For its wider 2001 release, he gave the film a "Thumbs Up".

 Akira has also been regarded as one of the greatest action and science fiction films of all time.
 It was ranked number 22 on The Guardians list of best sci-fi and fantasy films, included on Film4's list of top 50 science fiction films, and ranked number 27 on Complex magazine's list of the 50 best sci-fi movies.
 The Daily Telegraph listed Akira as the fifth greatest action film of all time.
-Phelim O'Neill of the Guardian draws a parallel on Akiras influence on the science-fiction genre to Blade Runner and Stanley Kubrick's 2001: A Space Odyssey.
-Akira is considered a landmark film in the cyberpunk genre, particularly the Japanese cyberpunk subgenre.
+Phelim O'Neill of the Guardian drew a parallel on Akiras influence on the science-fiction genre to Blade Runner and Stanley Kubrick's 2001: A Space Odyssey.
+Akira is considered a landmark film in the cyberpunk genre, particularly Japanese cyberpunk.
 The British Film Institute describes Akira as a vital cornerstone of the cyberpunk genre, along with Blade Runner and Neuromancer.
 Rob Garratt of South China Morning Post called Akira one of "the most influential sci-fi visions ever realised" on film, comparable to the influence of Blade Runner.
 Akira is also credited as a breakthrough for adult animation, proving to global audiences that animation was not just for children.